aditipolkam/buidl-domains/README.md

 # Decentralized Name Service

-This project is a **Decentralized Name Service (DNS)**, enabling users to register, manage, and resolve ids for the Offline Protocol on the blockchain.
+This project is a **Decentralized Name Service (DNS)**, enabling users to register, manage, and resolve ids on the blockchain.
 The project leverages blockchain technology to provide a decentralized, secure, and transparent naming system.

 ![Decentralized Name Service](/assets/landing.png)

 It consists of three main components:

-1. **Contract**: The smart contract `OfflineId.sol` manages name registration and ownership on the blockchain.
+1. **Contract**: The smart contract `BuidlDomains.sol` manages name registration and ownership on the blockchain.
 2. **Backend**: A GraphQL server built with Node.js and TypeScript provides an API layer for interacting with the contract data that is indexed and managing metadata.
 3. **Frontend**: A React application built with Vite serves as the user interface for interacting with the decentralized name service, using Privy smart wallets.